josephtzeng/hocon-parser/README.md

 }
 ```

-Besides the `sort` and `slice` transforms, the parse comes with several useful
+Besides the `sort` and `slice` transforms, the parser comes with several useful
 transforms like `map`, `reduce`, `query`, and `eval`.
 You can also define your
 transforms and register them with the `parser.registerComponent ()` method.